Who is eligible for counseling?

 How much do services cost?

 No additional fees are charged for our services.

 Where is the office?

-The main central campus office for Counseling and Psychological Services is located at 3100 Michigan Union on the third floor.
+The main central campus office for Counseling and Psychological Services is temporarily located at 609 Tappan Street (between Ross School of Business and Lorch Hall) for the 2018-19 year.
 CAPS also has Embedded counselors located in various Schools and Colleges.

 Can faculty and staff go to CAPS?

 Can I bring a friend or family member?
 What if they are not a student?